As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report inconsistent longevity of bands
+• Some users report bands failing after months of heavy use

 Check Latest Price on Amazon